Cognigy/Documentation/docs/ai/analyze/contact-profiles.md

 5. The contact profile for a specific user will open.
 6. In the upper-left corner, deactivate the **Data collection active** setting.
 7. Confirm your decision:
     - Deactivating this setting will prevent future data collection for this profile.
     - Choose whether to keep or delete the current profile data and conversation history:
-      - **Keep** - previously collected data will remain saved, but no new data will be collected.
+        - **Keep** — previously collected data will remain saved, but no new data will be collected.
-      - **Delete Data** - all data, including past recordings, will be permanently deleted.
+        - **Delete Data** — all data, including past recordings, will be permanently deleted.

+The changes will be applied according to the selected action.

 ### Export a Contact Profile as JSON